mantidproject/documents/Design/Instrument-2.0/Instrument_Ray_Tracer_2.md

 ## Design Document

 ## Introduction
 The current implementation of [`InstrumentRayTracer`](https://github.com/mantidproject/mantid/blob/master/Framework/Geometry/inc/MantidGeometry/Objects/InstrumentRayTracer.h#L56) works off the orginal `Instrument` API and not the `Instrument 2.0` layers, such as `ComponentInfo`, `DetectorInfo` and `SpectrumInfo`.
 Due to this, there is a dependency on `Instrument` in [`Peak`](https://github.com/mantidproject/mantid/blob/master/Framework/DataObjects/inc/MantidDataObjects/Peak.h#L182) and as such it is currently not possible to move away from using this legacy API.

 The intention is to stop developers needing access to the `Instrument` API and instead steer them towards using the new `Geometry` and `Beamline` layers as mentioned above.
+The layers provided by `Instrument 2.0` are much more efficient and the read performance is much better.
+It makes sense to start re-implementing code to make full use of the new layers and this move can help to optimise much of the code base.
+Also the `ComponentInfo` layer has been designed in such a way that the majority (if not all) of the functionality provided by `Instrument` is readily available via `ComponentInfo`.

 The goal of this document is to outline a plan for `InstrumentRayTracer 2.0` and to figure out how to move away from making any calls to the legacy API.